Grid-tied solar systems explained

 Let’s take a look at how this plays out for a typical home throughout the year:

 In summer, when the days are long and sunshine plentiful, homes with on-grid systems export more power than they import.
-This means that the homeowner can save up credits for use later.
+Most utilities allow homeowners to save up these credits for use later in the year.

 Spring and Fall